Entropy density benchmarking of near-term quantum circuits: Introduction

 \section{Introduction}

 One of the main limitations of current and near-term quantum devices remains the imperfect control of the qubits and the challenge of isolating the system from its environment, leading to noise levels beyond those required to reach fault-tolerant quantum computation \cite{gottesman1996class, gottesman_introduction_2009, roffe2019quantum}.
-The current regime is known as noisy intermediate-scale quantum (NISQ) computation.
-Even if noise greatly limits the computational power of such computers, their practical applications are worth investigating as their size is already above the limit of 50 qubits - which is typically when error-free quantum devices become hard to simulate by a classical digital computer \cite{preskill_quantum_2018, bharti2022noisy}.
+This regime is known as noisy intermediate-scale quantum (NISQ) computation.
+Even if noise greatly limits the computational power of such computers, their practical applications are worth investigating as their size is already above the limit of 50 qubits - which is typically when error-free quantum devices become highly non-trivial to simulate by a classical digital computer \cite{preskill_quantum_2018, bharti2022noisy}.

 To harness the full power of NISQ technology, however, one must look for tasks that are suitable for intermediate-scale devices with high error rates: this means, for instance, designing quantum algorithms that are resilient to noise, and finding tests of quantum advantage that do not require more than a few hundreds of qubits.
 Example of such tasks include random circuit sampling \cite{arute_quantum_2019} and gaussian boson sampling \cite{zhong_quantum_2020, zhong_phase-programmable_2021} which have been the target of recent quantum supremacy claims.
 However, these sampling tasks have very limited useful applications (see e.g., \cite{yu_universal_2023, arrazola_using_2018, aaronson_certified_2023}).